Electric car pros and cons

 Electric vehicles also have regenerative braking, which means you start braking before even stepping on the brake pedal.
 Regenerative braking doesn't just improve your driving experience; it conserves energy by converting braking energy into electric energy to recharge the battery.
 Besides efficiency, electric cars are silent and provide a comfortable, relaxing drive.

-Most electric manufacturers design electric cars with batteries instaled on the vehicle's floor.
+Most electric manufacturers design electric cars with batteries installed on the vehicle's floor.
 The lowered centre of gravity improves handling and the ride features.
 It reduces the discomfort of driving a suspended car with a heavy internal combustion engine.
 While PHEVs have added weight compared to electric cars, they are almost as refined and engaging to drive as pure electric cars.
 Since the cars have an electric motor, they are responsive and quieter when powering the vehicle using the battery.

 Low maintenance and running costs

 Recharging an electric vehicle saves you thousands of pounds in the long run compared to the costs of refuelling petrol and diesel-powered cars.
 Most EV owners charge their vehicles overnight to ensure they're ready to drive in the morning.
 When you recharge at night, you will use electricity at a lower unit rate than charging during the day.
-The price of charging and fueling at the pump is significantly less for covering the same mileage.
+The price of charging and fuelling at the pump is significantly less for covering the same mileage.
 When using public charging facilities, electricity tariffs are twice the domestic energy rates, but the cost is still lower than buying petrol or diesel.

 When you have a diesel or petrol-powered car, you must go for regular oil changes.
 The engines also have multiple moving parts that require replacement after some time, including pumps, valves and various fluids.
 Electric vehicles require minimal maintenances due to fewer components and moving parts.
 Besides, they last longer due to less wear and tear.
 Even plug-in hybrids have lower maintenance than conventional cars.
 For instance, wear & tear on brakes and tyres are reduced due to regenerative braking.

 While EV insurance costs are similar to conventional cars, EV drivers are considered lower risks, and you can enjoy slightly reduced premiums.
 Electric vehicles can also save you from charges associated with carbon emissions.
-For instance, you have to pay the congestion charge scheme in London if your vehicle emits carbon dioxide.
-This fee is waived for electric vehicles, while plug-in hybrids that cover a 20-mile electric range and emit less than 75 g/km CO2 enjoy a cleaner vehicle discount.

 Electric vehicles produce ultra-low emissions.
 While they are zero-emission during use, car manufacturers generate pollutants during production and electricity generation processes.
 Electric cars minimise pollution from carbon emissions by eliminating exhaust fumes, and the power stations also have ultra-low air pollution.
 When you use green tariffs or renewable energy like solar to recharge your car, greenhouse gas emissions are non-existent.
 The reduced carbon footprint is due to the energy efficiency of EVs compared to conventional cars.
 Regenerative braking returns energy to the battery, improving fuel efficiency.